darius/regexercise/README.md

 expression](http://en.wikipedia.org/wiki/Regular_expression) is,
 you're a fairly experienced programmer, and you'd like to reach a deeper understanding (or just have some fun) by writing a matcher for them.
-These problems gradually work up to an implementation of Thompson's algorithm, without telling you how to do it.
+These problems gradually work up to a compiled matcher, without telling you how to do it.
 Each has a solution in a page or less of Python, using no especially advanced Python features.

 I'm confident my solutions are worth reading; on the other hand, I have no idea whether this sequence of problems offered without telling